Helen Gordon (CEO)

-Helen Gordon is the chief executive designate of the FTSE 250 Index listed company Grainger plc.
+Helen Gordon (born May 1959) is a British business executive who is the chief executive of the FTSE 250 Index listed company Grainger plc.
 She replaced Andrew Cunningham when he retired from the position in February 2016.

 Gordon is a board member of the New Covent Garden Market Authority and an Advisory Board member of Cambridge University Land Economy Department. she was a Trustee of the College of Estate Management for nine years.

+Gordon was educated at Sale Girls' Grammar School and has a BSc in estate management from Oxford Brookes University.